 Chad T. Rodgers, MD, FAAP - Chief Medical Officer

-Dr. Rodgers is a board-certified pediatrician and a partner at Little Rock Pediatric Clinic.
-He received his medical degree from the University of Arkansas for Medical Sciences.
-He serves as immediate past-president of the Arkansas chapter of the American Academy of Pediatrics and is president-elect to the board of directors of the Arkansas Medical Society.
-He is the co-founder of Reach Out and Read Arkansas and serves on its board, as well as on the board of Arkansas Advocates for Children and Families.
-Dr. Rodgers served on AFMC’s board of directors from 2011 until 2015, when he resigned his position to become AFMC’s chief medical officer.
-He is the 2015 recipient of Arkansas Children’s Hospital’s Dr. Tom Ed Townsend Award.
+Dr. Rodgers is a board-certified pediatrician and physician at Little Rock Pediatric Clinic.
+He received his medical degree from the University of Arkansas for Medical Sciences and completed his residency at Arkansas Children's Hospital, also serving as Chief Resident of Pediatrics.
+He has served as president of the Arkansas chapter of the American Academy of Pediatrics and on the board of directors of the Arkansas Medical Society.
+Dr. Rodgers served on AFMC's board of directors from 2011 until 2015 when he resigned to become AFMC's chief medical officer.

 Susie Moore, CCEP - Chief Compliance Officer

 Ms. Moore has been with AFMC since 1997.
 She develops, implements and oversees AFMC’s corporate compliance program.
 Her responsibilities include maintaining and expanding visibility for the program at all levels within the company, training the senior management team regarding corporate compliance, recommending and implementing compliance initiatives to match the health care regulatory environment, and evaluating processes for compliance impact.

 Moore previously served as AFMC’s director of human resources.
 She has also worked for the state of Arkansas in case management, which involved developing, implementing and directing a state-funded program that included state regulatory and compliance components.
 She graduated from Henderson State University with a bachelor of science degree in human services.
 She is a member of the Society for Human Resource Management and the Health Care Compliance Association.